AHCQ-SAM: Toward Accurate and Hardware-Compatible Post-Training Segment Anything Model Quantization: Experimentation

-We evaluate the effectiveness of AHCPTQ on instance segmentation using the mean Average Precision (mAP) metric on the COCO dataset\cite{COCO}.
-The selected detectors include CNN-based Faster RCNN\cite{FasterRCNN} and YOLOX\cite{Yolox}, as well as Transformer-based H-Deformable-DETR\cite{HDETR} and DINO~\cite{DINO}.
-The bounding boxes generated by these detectors serve as prompts for SAM.
-For CNN-based detectors, the box threshold is set to 0.05, while Transformer-based detectors utilize a set of 100 adaptive anchors.
-Following the PTQ4SAM framework~\cite{PTQ4SAM}, we randomly sample 32 training images and use the MinMax approach to initialize quantization parameters.
-Block reconstruction is performed over 20,000 iterations on both attention and MLP blocks.
+For both SAM and SAM2, block reconstruction is performed over 20,000 iterations on the block.
 To ensure fair comparisons~\cite{PTQ4SAM,Pd-quant,Qdrop,Ptq4vit}, we exclude the first and last layers or blocks from quantization while keeping all others quantized.
+The learning rate is initialized at $4 \times 10^{-5}$ and decayed via a cosine annealing scheduler.
+The batch size is set to 1.

+ACNR is selectively applied to weight matrices with a condition number exceeding 100, utilizing a maximum of 200 iterations.
+The $\lambda$, $\beta$, and $\tau$ are empirically set to 0.003, 0.001, and 80, respectively.
 HLUQ is applied to all Linear-2 activations in MLP blocks, with initial scales and grid thresholds determined by searching $\alpha \in \{0.1,0.3,0.5\}$ and $\beta \in \{\frac{1}{2},\frac{1}{4},\frac{1}{8}\}$.
-CAG is applied to all linear projection activations in Query/Key/Value projections of attention blocks and Linear-1 activations in MLP blocks, using a group number of 4.
+CAG is applied to all linear projection activations in \texttt{Query}/\texttt{Key}/\texttt{Value} projections of attention blocks and Linear-1 activations in MLP blocks, using a group number of 4.
 For other activations, we adopt per-tensor asymmetric quantization.
 For weights, we apply per-channel asymmetric quantization to maintain alignment with baseline settings.
+LNQ is applied to all post-Softmax scores in SAM, and post-Softmax scores for the image encoder in SAM2.
+The candidate set $\mathcal{S}_{\alpha} = \{1, 10, 50, 100, 200, 500\}$.